-- Bring more traffic to your online and physical store.
+- Bring more traffic to your online and physical stores.

-These are all small marketing efforts that can have a tremendous impact of your ROI.
+These are all small marketing efforts that can have a tremendous impact on your ROI.
 So if you haven’t already started, find out how you can list your business on Google here.

 - Pros – Sell your chocolate 24/7.

 - Cons – Make sure your customer service is tip top otherwise it will get mentioned on customer’s reviews.